Rafael Nadal targets 13th French Open title as Novak Djokovic says his rival is 'beatable' on clay - KESQ

 “I’m not going to think about that.
 If people think that I am a favorite, well, I’m not thinking about that because every match is a battle and everyone wants to get it so badly.”

-Rome finalist Karolina Plsikova, former world No. 1 Elina Svitolina and Australian Open champion Sofia Kenin are all behind Halep in the seedings, while Serena Williams continues to chase a record-equalling 24th grand slam title.
+Rome finalist Karolina Pliskova, world No. 5 Elina Svitolina and Australian Open champion Sofia Kenin are all behind Halep in the seedings, while Serena Williams continues to chase a record-equaling 24th grand slam title.

 Williams, who turns 39 on Saturday, has fallen in four finals since her last grand slam victory in 2017.
 Her three titles in Paris — the last coming in 2015 — are more than any other player in the women’s draw.